MarcGrol/microgen/README.md

 ##Technical solution
 - Describe application in terns of "services", "commands" and "events".
 Example: [application.go](./application.go)
-- generate events and interfaces based on "description" of application.
-Example: [events.go](./tourApp/events/events.go) and [interface.go](./tourApp/tour/interface.go)
+- Generate events and interfaces based on "description" of application.
+Example: [events.go](./tourApp/events/events.go) and [interface.go](./tourApp/tour/interface.go).
+This to achieve consistent approach and ease error phrone tasks.
-- Provide implementation for "bus" (=exchange of events between services)
+- Provide implementation for "bus" (=to exchange of events between services)
 - Provide implementation of append-ony "store" for persistence
+- Provide implementation of http handler to process commands.
+- Provide a mechanism for starting and configuring services.
 - Declarative way of testing services.
 Based on this test spec, documentation and relationships between services can be derived.
 Example: [logic_test.go](./tourApp/tour/logic_test.go)
 - Provide clear and exact documentation that explains how services are related.

+## Devision of functions in services
+### Tour-service
+Responsible for managing tours with their etappes and cyclists.

+### Gambler-service
+Responsible for gamblers and their teams of cyclists.

+### Results-service
+Responsible for handling results calculating scores.